MimTiller/Picarputer/README.md

 ## Requirements:
-x86 PC or Raspberry Pi with python 3.5+ and python3-kivy installed
+x86 PC
+Raspberry Pi or other ARM based processor

 ## Installation:
 clone the github repo